Same-sex marriage in Gibraltar

-Same-sex marriage in Gibraltar has been legal since 15 December 2016.
-A bill for the legalisation of same-sex marriages was approved by the Parliament on 26 October 2016 and received royal assent on 1 November 2016.
-Gibraltar has also allowed civil partnerships since 28 March 2014.
+Same-sex marriage has been legal in Gibraltar since 15 December 2016.
+A bill for the legalisation of same-sex marriages was approved 15–0 by the Parliament on 26 October 2016 and received royal assent on 1 November 2016.
+Gibraltar was the sixth British Overseas Territory to legalise same-sex marriage, after South Georgia and the South Sandwich Islands, Akrotiri and Dhekelia, the British Indian Ocean Territory, the Pitcairn Islands, and the British Antarctic Territory.

+Gibraltar has also recognised civil partnerships providing similar rights and responsibilities to those of marriage since 28 March 2014.

 Civil partnerships

 In January 2014, a civil partnership bill was published for community consultation and headed for introduction in the Gibraltar Parliament.
 On 21 March, the bill was approved by Parliament with no noticeable opposition.
 It was given royal assent on 25 March by Governor James Dutton, officially becoming the Civil Partnership Act 2014.
 The law and related rules and regulations took effect on 28 March.
 The law also allows adoption by civil partners, as mandated by a court ruling in 2013.

 Civil partnerships offer the same rights and benefits as marriage in terms of inheritance tax, property rights, social security, pension benefits, next of kin rights in hospitals, adoption rights, and others.